Summer Term 2023 course registration is now open.

 The calculus of functions of one variable.
 Limits, continuity, differentiation, and applications; a brief introduction to integration.
 Prerequisite: 3.5 years of high school mathematics (to include trigonometry) or Mathematics 105.
 (Under the Forester Fundamental Curriculum, this course meets the Quantitative Reasoning requirement.
 Under the old GEC, this course meets the Natural Science & Mathematics requirement.)

-MATH 250: Intro to Statistical Programming
+MATH 250: Introduction to Statistical Programming

 (Introduction to Statistical Programming.)
 Introduction to data analysis programming using R. Topics include: data cleaning, data visualization, hypothesis testing, simple and multiple regression, time series analysis, analysis of variance, nonparametrics, and categorical data analysis.
 No previous programming experience required.
 Prerequisite: Math 150: Introduction to Probability & Statistics, E/B/F 130: Applied Statistics, PSYC 222: Research Methods & Statistics II, or permission of the instructor.